lgbouma/goumlab/content/blog/learning/postQualMonteCarloInteg.md

-Title: Computational Physics with Python
+Title: On testing; 'shoot-first, clean-up-later' integration
 Slug: qual-MCint
 Date: 2015-09-04
-Tags: tests, python, monte-carlo
+Tags: quals, python, monte-carlo
 Summary: We talk a bit about tests, and look at a funny numerical integration method.

 # Written quals, and the point of exams